What is a Corporate Reorganization Clause?

 2. Generate cash flows to pay off debts

 A company may be facing financial difficulties due to huge debts.
 The management can sell less important assets and use the generated cash flows to salvage the company from going into liquidation.
-The company can pay off its maturing debts first and negotiate credit terms with creditors so that the repayment period can be extended.
+The company can pay off its maturing debts first and negotiate credit terms with creditors so that the repayment period can be extended for other debts.

 Types of Corporate Reorganization